s1r0n/lightning-path/myths-and-symbols/allegories/3-allegory-of-the-dream.md

 * offer of salvation of some sort
 * refusal for some reason, consequences.
 The story can be changed.

-Sosteric, M. (2003). _Allegory of the Blindfold_.
+**Cite: **Sosteric, M. (2003). _Allegory of the Blindfold_.
 Canonical URL: https://repo.lightningpath.org/myths-and-symbols/allegories/4-allegory-of-the-blindfold.html

 ## Allegory of the Bucket